 Rescatux is a GNU/Linux rescue cd (and eventually also Windows) but it is not like other rescue disks.
 Rescatux comes with Rescapp.
 Rescapp is a nice wizard that will guide you through your rescue tasks.

-VIDEOS – Boot Info Script, Change Gnu/Linux password, Filesystem check (Fix forced), Generate sudoers, Reset Windows password, Restore grub, Restore Windows MBR, Share Log, Update Grub, Share log on forum videos – VIDEOS
+VIDEOS – Boot Info Script, Change Gnu/Linux password, Filesystem check (Fix forced), Generate sudoers, Clear Windows password, Restore grub, Restore Windows MBR, Share Log, Update Grub, Share log on forum videos – VIDEOS

 - Restore Windows MBR (BETA)